Do You An Have Impact On Your Environment?

-Perhaps you aren’t “high maintenance” but the building you live in certainly is.
-Because buildings cannot maintain themselves, it is up to us — their inhabitants — to maintain them.
+Perhaps you aren’t “high maintenance,” but the buildings we live in are.
+Buildings cannot maintain themselves and, therefore, it is up to us — their inhabitants — to maintain them.

 Dust Is Very Bad For Health

-Keeping dust levels low is an important first step in improving the health of your home.
+Keeping dust levels low is an important first step in improving the health of a home.